zanderdk/Minecraft-writeup/README.md

 We can indeed se that the `mchunkptr` points to a chunk with a valid size and `prev_inuse` bit set, and it is inside the virtual address space of out binary.

-But something even more magic is going to happen when we pop this chunk from the unsorted bin let's try, `exploit.py` with pop:
+But something even more magic is going to happen when we pop this chunk from the unsorted bin let's try with following `exploit.py`:

 ``` python
 create(0, 0x500, b"A"*0x80)